This article will describe in detail all about Cabinet Committees.

 Difference between Cabinet Committees and Council of Ministers (COMs)

 They are different from the Council of Ministers as COMs is a constitutional body, dealt in detail by the Articles 74 and 75 of the Constitution, unlike cabinet committees which are extra-constitutional in emergence.

 - The Council of Ministers is a wider body comprising of 60 to 70 ministers including all 3 categories of ministers, namely, cabinet ministers, ministers of state, and deputy ministers.

-- COMs is vested with all powers but only in theory.
+- COMs are vested with all powers but only in theory.
 It implements the decisions taken by the cabinet while Cabinet Committees help the cabinet in decision making.

-- COMs is collectively responsible to the Lower House of the Parliament while there is no such clause for cabinet committees.
+- COMs are collectively responsible to the Lower House of the Parliament while there is no such clause for cabinet committees.

 Aspirants can check BYJU’S UPSC Notes page for free GS1, GS2, and GS 3 notes.

 |UPSC Exam: Various Committees and Their Purpose||Finance Commission Of India||IAS Coaching|